 - Initial fund for the insured’s start-up claims payments

 - Protects the carrier from having to pay for an insured’s claims with their own funds

 - Can be reduced or eliminated via use of electronic funding mechanisms

 Loss sensitive plans offer flexibility, which means that your client will be able to find the very best fit for their business needs.
 Understanding these plans give brokers an opportunity to differentiate themselves to price driven buyers and add value to their clients.
 It is important that you work closely with your client to determine which loss sensitive plan is right for their business.

-Jeanne Consiglio is the Territory Marketing Manager for the New England insurance operations of PMA Companies.
+Jeanne Consiglio is the Vice President of Northeast Region insurance operations of PMA Companies.
 With more than 25 years of experience in the commercial insurance field, she is responsible for expanding PMA's presence and generating profitable business growth by working closely with brokers and agents throughout New England.